Loading lesson…

 Next time an AI says something nice to you, ask yourself: did it really mean that?
 Then go tell a real person — a parent, a sibling, a friend — one nice thing about them.

-What is the core idea behind "AI and the Friend Who Isn't Real"?
+What is the main idea of "AI and the Friend Who Isn't Real"?

-Which best describes the scope of "AI and the Friend Who Isn't Real"?
+Which action would help you apply "AI and the Friend Who Isn't Real" responsibly?